-As Joe waited he glanced down the oak runway and silently counted the number of receptacles that cluttered the table.
-The contents of the red cast-iron saucepan were transferred to a similar vessel and then perched on ornamental metal trivets.
+As he waited, Joe glanced along the oak runway and silently counted the number of receptacles that cluttered the table.
+The contents of the red cast-iron saucepan were transferred to similar vessels and then perched at regular intervals on ornamental metal trivets.
 In time, these spuds and sundry veg’ would find themselves on plates ready to eat.

-Derek had been sitting up for Rachel for nearly thirty-five years, and Natasha, their youngest daughter, for over twenty.
-The Peterson family accepted having to sit up straight and, apart from slightly pronounced sternums, were (more or less) free of disability.
+Derek had been sitting up for Rachel nearly thirty-five years and Natasha, their youngest daughter, for over twenty.
+The Peterson family accepted having to sit up straight, and apart from slightly pronounced sternums, the Petersons were (more or less) free of disability.